What Is Gastric Cancer?

 More than 20,000 cases of gastric cancer (stomach cancer) are diagnosed in the United States each year.
-Gastric cancer often begins in the mucosa, which is the stomach's inner lining.
-From there, cancer cells may spread to outer layers of the stomach.
+Gastric cancer often begins in the inner lining of the stomach (the mucosa), grows into the stomach wall and may spread to other areas through the lymph drainage and blood vessels.

 Gastric Cancer Symptoms

 People in the early stages of gastric cancer often have no symptoms.
 When symptoms do occur, they may include: